 Simon Madden: Perhaps if I broaden it out slightly, one can see an argument for addressing the issue of compulsion of witnesses in the space where a non-statutory inquiry may be the most suitable, and currently there is not necessarily a mechanism to do that.

-If I could have two, it would perhaps be taking Luke’s to encourage more hybrid models of inquiry—so a mixture of statutory and non-statutory—to recognise that there are different stages or different elements of particular issues.
+If I could have two, it would perhaps be to encourage more hybrid models of inquiry—so a mixture of statutory and non-statutory—to recognise that there are different stages or different elements of particular issues.
 That is something to be explored.

 The Chair: On your first point, the mechanism—I take your point about non-statutory—how do you get people to actually answer the questions?
 What would be the mechanism for achieving that?